xjuppo/EasyMail/README.md

    - /easymail open | Open your mailbox

-   - /easymail block/unblock <player> | Block or unblock a player (The player won't be able to send any mails to you)
+   - /easymail block/unblock <player> | Block or unblock a player (The player won't be able to send any mails to the player)

    - /easymail help <page> | Shows usage and permissions of commands